Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 • destructive chewing

-This is one of the biggest reality checks for buyers.
+This is among the most important reality checks for prospective buyers.

 How Often Do F1B Bernedoodles Need Grooming?

-Most need regular home brushing and professional grooming on a routine schedule.
-For many coats, home brushing several times a week and professional grooming every 6 to 8 weeks is a realistic expectation.
+The majority of people require regular home grooming and professional grooming that follows a consistent timetable.
+For many coats brushing once or twice each week and having professional grooming done every 6-8 weeks is a reasonable expectation.

 What Parts of Grooming Are Easiest to Overlook?